TommyMart/Data_Visualisation_API/readme.md

 - **SQL Compilation**: SQLAlchemy compiles Python expressions into SQL statements, offering a powerful and expressive way to generate SQL queries.
 This feature allows developers to write complex queries using Python syntax, making the code more readable and maintainable.

 - **Performance**: SQLAlchemy optimizes database access through various techniques such as connection pooling, which reuses database connections, and query caching, which stores the results of frequently executed queries.
-These optimizations enhance the performance and scalability of database interactions.
+These optimisations enhance the performance and scalability of database interactions.

-- **Extensibility**: Designed with extensibility in mind, SQLAlchemy allows developers to customize and extend its functionality as needed.
-It provides hooks and plugins for adding new behaviors and integrating with other tools, ensuring that it can adapt to the unique requirements of different projects.
+- **Extensibility**: Designed with extensibility in mind, SQLAlchemy allows developers to customise and extend its functionality as needed.
+It provides hooks and plugins for adding new behaviors and integrating with other developer tools, ensuring that it can adapt to the unique requirements of different projects.

 - **Community and Documentation**: SQLAlchemy is backed by a large and active community, providing a wealth of resources, support, and contributions.
-Comprehensive documentation, including tutorials, guides, and API references, helps developers learn how to use SQLAlchemy effectively and troubleshoot any issues they may encounter.
+Comprehensive documentation, including tutorials, guides, and API references, helps developers learn how to use SQLAlchemy effectively and troubleshoot any issues that may occur.

-(Features - SQLAlchemy n.d.)
+***Referenced from (Features - SQLAlchemy n.d.).***

-Now let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.
+**Now** let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.

 For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing the SQLAlchemy library features.
 For further understanding of the SQLAlchemy methods used in the following code, such as commit, select, session, filter_by etc. please refer to the end of this answer for a brief explanation.